otabek-oktamov04/Clarity-frontend/README.md

-# Overview
+# Clarity Project Overview

-The Clarity project is a web application designed to provide advanced fraud detection and monitoring services.
-It utilizes React for the frontend, with a focus on user experience and data visualization.
+The **Clarity** project is a web application designed to provide advanced fraud detection and monitoring services.
+It utilizes **React** for the frontend, with a focus on user experience and data visualization.

 ## Project Structure